-Join a family of over 100 volunteer EMRs, EMTs, and AEMTs who proudly serve the Town of Westport and surrounding communities with award winning emergency medical care.
+Join a family of over 100 volunteer EMRs, EMTs, and AEMTs who proudly serve the Town of Westport with award winning emergency medical care.
 Our service responds to an average of 2,400 911 calls each year.

 Broaden your Knowledge

 By working on an ambulance, you’ll find a raw, new perspective on life.
 You’ll gain real-world experience straight from the front lines and obtain valuable life-skills.
 You will be provided with free monthly training, as well as recertification courses to keep your skills sharp and your knowledge ever-growing.

 Volunteering on an ambulance is serious, rewarding work.
 But we like to have fun too.
 You’ll be joining an ever-growing team of volunteers who share the same passion for helping others as you do.
 While on the job, you’ll be able to enjoy local events such as the Fireworks at Compo Beach, Staples High School football games, the Memorial Day Parade and other exciting, annual events – all while proudly wearing the Westport EMS uniform.

 Since 1979, Westport EMS volunteers have served their local community by donating their time and protecting its residents.
 Many of our volunteers find themselves educating citizens, maintaining our state-of-the-art vehicles and equipment, and above all… saving lives!

 Want to join the team?
 We’d love to have you!
 Fill out an application to get started.